Skip to main content

 Famous Peruvian Last Names (With English Translations)

 Several Peruvians have made significant contributions to various fields, making their last names famous.
-Here are some well-known Peruvian last names with their meanings, listed alphabetically:
+Here are some well-known Peruvian last names with their meanings and why they're important.

 1. Aguirre - Meaning "prominent."
 Known for sports figures and politicians.